Ring Road (Regina, Saskatchewan): Route details

 Going from the south to north, the first interchange is combination interchange at the Regina Bypass, which is also where Ring Road intersects Highway 1 and Highway 11, and travels east.
 It continues past a partial cloverleaf interchange at Lewvan Drive to a cloverleaf interchange at Albert Street, where Highway 6 is directed to follow Ring Road.
 East of Albert Street, Ring Road turns northeast and passes a diamond interchange at Wascana Parkway, separating the campuses of the University of Regina and the Regina Campus of Saskatchewan Polytechnic.
 Ring Road crosses the Wascana Creek and a partial interchange with Assiniboine Avenue before reaching a diamond interchange with Arcola Avenue (Highway 33).
 Ring Road turns north and reaches a diamond interchange that bridges over 7-lane-wide Victoria Avenue.
 Prior to October 2019, section between the Regina Bypass and Victoria Avenue was part of Highway 1, and was named the Trans-Canada Highway Bypass.
+It currently has no numbered designation between Albert Street and the western end of the Regina Bypass, while the rest of the Ring Road is designated as part of Highway 6.

 From Victoria Avenue, Ring Road continues north and reaches a half-diamond interchange that overpasses 3 lane wide Dewdney Avenue.
 Continuing north, Ring Road descends to underpass the Canadian Pacific rail line, curves to the north-west and also underpasses 5 lane Ross Avenue that connects to Ring Road with a half-diamond interchange.
 Immediately after this underpass, another rail line bridges over the highway.
 Ring Road then ascends to overpass McDonald Street (Highway 46) with a full diamond interchange.

 After this point, there are 2 light-controlled railway crossings that are not bridged over Ring Road.
 The first is a CN line that has infrequent train crossings, and shortly afterwards approaches the CP line that has moderate train crossings.
 Even though typically the trains crossing these lines are short in length, evening rush hour in Regina often causes vehicle stand-stills at this point of Ring Road stretching over the McDonald Street interchange.

 Immediately after these 2 rail crossings, Ring Road underpasses 5 lane wide Winnipeg Street which connects with a diamond interchange and curves to the west.
 Next, the highway underpasses Broad Street (with no interchange) followed by a pedestrian walkway.
 Ring Road then underpasses 6 lane wide Albert Street with a partial cloverleaf interchange that's missing the loop on the south-east corner as it's occupied by restaurants.
 Highway 6 exits Ring Road and continues north, providing access to Highway 11A (former Highway 11).
 Ring Road underpasses 5 lane Argyle Street connected with a half-diamond interchange before ending with a traffic light controlled intersection at Pasqua Street.
 Further west from this point, the road becomes 9th Avenue N.

 9th Avenue N continues as an arterial road with traffic signals, intersecting McIntosh Street, McCarthy Boulevard, and Courtney Street before reaching the Regina Bypass.